Seismic Aeon 45-degree Truck

 SELECT OPTIONS BELOW

-One (1) Seismic Quick-Turn 45-degree Aeon truck with blue 90A bushings.
+One (1) Seismic Aeon 180mm truck in matte black with high-rebound bushings

 Price is for a single truck.
 Order two (2) trucks for one skateboard.